abhilasha8010/Abhi-Selenium/README.md

 # Abhi-Selenium
-This is my first Git Reposatory.
+This is my first Git Repository.
 Author - Abhilasha Patil.